 |Particulars ||Number of Complaints |

-|Number of complaints pending as on the beginning of the Financial Year ||Nil |
+|Number of complaints pending as on the beginning of the financial year ||Nil |

-|Number of complaints filed during the Financial Year ||Nil |
+|Number of complaints filed during the financial year ||Nil |

-|Number of complaints pending as on the end of the Financial Year ||Nil |
+|Number of complaints pending as on the end of the financial year ||Nil |

-(38) DETAILS OF CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGNEXCHANGE EARNINGS AND OUTGO :
+ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO :

 (A) CONSERVATION OF ENERGY